 - Get your child to help with simple, fun chores like bathing the dog or washing the car.

 - Ensure that your child has adequate sleep to enable overall development.

-- Take the child for routine check-ups to catch any issues early.
+- Take the child for routine check-ups to treat any developmental issues early.

 Physical development in children should be complemented with proper nourishment and a healthy balanced diet, as this ensures proper growth and development of the muscles and bones.